 When seagrass is destroyed, there are rapid, damaging effects throughout the marine ecosystem.
 For example, in Puget Sound in the United States, herring spawn in seagrass.
 If the seagrass disappears, the herring disappear, too.
-Then do the salmon that ate the herring have nothing to eat.
+Then the salmon that ate the herring have nothing to eat.
 Next, the orcas that preyed on the salmon are left without their primary food source.

 As scientists have sounded the alarm about disappearing seagrass, conservation groups have taken up the challenge.
 As with any environmental challenge, there is more than one good way to approach the problem.